Moabit: a taste of 'real' Berlin

 That said, Moabit is also exactly the kind of place a certain type of traveller is likely to love.

 Its industrial past means that relics of Berlin's manufacturing history abound, some of them spectacular.

 It's bordered by the Spree river and fringed by two forlorn but atmospheric canals.

-Cheap, cheerful and increasingly cosmopolitan, Berlin's 'forgotten' neighbourhood oozes a particular kind of authenticity that better known areas of Berlin sometimes struggle to retain.
+Cheap, cheerful and increasingly cosmopolitan, Berlin's 'forgotten' neighbourhood oozes, in other words, a particular kind of authenticity that better known areas of Berlin sometimes struggle to retain.